martinctc/rwa/README.md

 ### Method / Technical details
 RWA decomposes the total variance predicted in a regression model (R2) into weights that accurately reﬂect the proportional contribution of the various predictor variables.

 RWA is a useful technique to calculate the relative importance of predictors (independent variables) when independent variables are correlated to each other.
-It is an alternative to multiple regression technique and it addresses multicollinearity proble,m and also helps to calculate the importance rank of variables.
+It is an alternative to multiple regression technique and it addresses the _multicollinearity_ problem, and also helps to calculate the importance rank of variables.
 It helps to answer "which variable is the most important and rank variables based on their contribution to R-Square".

 See https://link.springer.com/content/pdf/10.1007%2Fs10869-014-9351-z.pdf.